 Features To Look For In A Boot

 - Molded Soles vs Stitched soles: The molded sole is an emerging trend in dirt bike boots.
-There are pros and cons for each, molded soles tend to be lighter and easier to get around in, and the stitched on type tend to be more durable, but it is a matter of opinion.
-A lot of boot manufacturers are switching to the molded sole now with their latest models, but there is still a good selection of the old school stitched type sole around if you prefer that style, as I do.
+There are pros and cons for each, molded soles tend to be lighter and easier to get around in, and the stitched-on type tends to be more durable, but it is a matter of opinion.
+A lot of boot manufacturers are switching to the molded sole now with their latest models, but there is still a good selection of the old-school stitched type sole around if you prefer that style, as I do.

 - The Buckle System: A well-designed buckle with a good positive snap-lock and a design that works even when caked with mud is essential.
 An adjustable memory setting so that you can set it once and then not have to readjust it every time you put the boot on is also a pretty common feature.
 Alloy buckles are obviously the way to go and you will find alloy buckles on all of the High-End boots.
 Entry-Level boots generally use a tough plastic compound buckle, so if you are considering a boot with plastic buckles make sure that they are replaceable in the event you break one.
 I’ve had many boots with plastic buckles and have never broken one.